SirMangler/PrimeHack-Updater/README.md

 - Updates PrimeHack to the latest available version.
 - Allows you to boot directly into Prime Trilogy
-- Imports prexisting controller profiles.
+- Imports premade controller profiles.